Korzer420/LoreRandomizer/README.md

 These are bingo like goals that the player must solve.
 The reward is displayed when reading.
 Activating this will likely scarce shops.
 **Does NOT add items by itself!**
+The shrine goals currently can be:
+- Obtain Herrah
+- Obtain Lurien
+- Obtain Monomon
+- Kill Myla :(
+- SLUG IN TUB (Focus in a hotspring while you have Shape of Unn equipped)
+- Quote all Zote Precepts (this can be obtained for free.
+Why?
+Because fuck Zote)
+- Get All Grubs (unused if you choose to replace grubs with mimicks)
+- Get half of the grubs (unused if you choose to replace at least 23 grubs with mimicks)
+- Get killed by your own shade (unused if you play on steel soul)
+- Let a enemy drown in water (acid might also work, but that is untested)
+- Unlock all stags
+- Get all spells and talk with the vs Snail Shaman through all his dialogue (unused if you removed spell upgrades or replace junk with 1 geo)
+- Kill all ghosts besides Cloth.
+- "Spend" 10000 geo.
+Losing geo does also count.
+- Equip Longnail and Mark of Pride at the same time.
+- Bow while in a room with a nail master (except Sly)
+- Get scammed by Millibelle.
+- Kill Menderbug (currently unused)
+- Cast dive in Dirtmouth to sky dive into the well from at least the height of the king's pass entrance.

+(Yeah I know, those aren't even 28, but if someone want, they can expand on that.)

 ### Cursed Reading
 Randomizes the ability to read lore tablets includes the colo entry tablets as well as all "Point of Interest" locations and Menderbugs Diary.